Lzyabc/PerfCal/README.md

 ## Source Code
  The source code of the PerfCal compiler is documented in [src](./src/).
 The folder lists the source code of the PerfCal compiler.
  including:
- - The `go` folder contains the source code of the PerfCal compiler for converting the PerfCal to Go code.
+ - The `go` folder contains the source code for converting the PerfCal to Go code.
- - The `tla` folder contains the source code of the PerfCal compiler for converting the PerfCal to TLA+ code.
+ - The `tla` folder contains the source code for converting the PerfCal to TLA+ code.
  - The `perfcal.lark` file is the grammar file of the PerfCal.
 It is used by the PerfCal tool to parse the PerfCal.
 The grammar file is written in [Lark](https://github.com/lark-parser/lark), a parsing library in Python.

 ## Usage [TODO]